Skip to Content

 The program provides many opportunities to enhance your scholarly experience at Mount Union.
 Many professors take their students on trips to museums and historical spots.
 Also, the program provides means to attend conferences such as the Mid-East Honors Association (MEHA) Conference and the National Collegiate Honors Council Conference.
 These conferences allow students to present, engage with discussion panels, and become better leaders and better Honors students.
 Mount Union is also a member of the MEHA, allowing students to seek scholarship opportunities and utilize resources through the organization.

-Two executive honors council members attend the National Collegiate Honors Council Conference in New Orleans.
+National Collegiate Honors Council Conference